-Profit is the universal measure of success for most businesses, and as such is usually the most valuable search criterion.
+Profit is the universal measure of success for most businesses, and as such is usually the most valuable search criterion for marketing problems.
 Unless constrained to search within relatively profitable spaces of opportunity, Utility, Share of Preference, or Purchase Likelihood simulations mostly produce trivial solutions where the best features are delivered at the cheapest prices (attribute-based pricing, described below, offers an exception).
 Moreover, revenue searches focus solely on revenue without regard to profit.
 We recognize that a firm may have a specific goal in mind for a particular product line, such as maximizing penetration.
 But these strategies are generally the exception rather than the rule.

 If profitability is to be optimized, the user must provide information about the unit cost for features.
 Such information is often hard to obtain, but we urge users to avail themselves of cost data, or to approximate costs wherever possible.

 Cost information may be specified for attributes independently, or may vary depending on other variables.
 For example, if we were studying a pharmaceutical product, one attribute might be type of container, and another might be size of container.
 The costs of different types of container can depend on their sizes, and on several other variables as well, if desired.

 The arithmetic of the profitability computation is very simple.
 For each product we have not only part worths reflecting respondent values, but we also have part-costs indicating the contribution to cost of different product attributes.
 We sum those part-costs to get the cost of one unit of product.
 We subtract that cost from the selling price of the product to get a unit margin, and we multiply unit margin by estimated market share to get a measure of relative profitability.